-If you want to modify a series of colours at once to blend a tint in them or offset their RGBA values, you can use the Tint panel.
-This panel is quite useful when creating palette styles such as night and day styles.
+If you want to modify a series of colours to blend a tint in them or offset their RGBA values, you can use the Tint panel.
+You can also create palette styles, such as night and day styles.

 How to mix colours